Maria Amalia, Duchess of Parma: Later life

 In May 1796, during the French invasion of Italy under Napoleon Bonaparte, the Duchy of Parma was invaded by French troops.
 Maria Amalia detested the French after the execution of her sister Marie Antoinette, and she never recovered.
 At the news of the execution of her sister, she fell unconscious, and her daughter Carolina later wrote:

 "At the news of the death of her beloved sister, my very good aunt, my mother laughed at first, then began to cry, screamed that whoever killed her sister, a good and sensitive person, would have been burned alive.
 Then her face turned pale and her thin body fell to the ground.
 That was the only time I saw my mother lose control."

 Maria Amalia never fully recovered from Marie Antoinette's death, and she spent the rest of her life in mourning.
-In her remaining years of life, she showed signs of depression, a trait whom she transmitted to some of her children, but Ferdinand was ambivalent on account of being half French.
+In her remaining years of life, she showed signs of depression, a trait which she transmitted to some of her children, but Ferdinand was ambivalent on account of being half French through his mother Louise-Élisabeth of France.
 Owing to ties with France's ally Spain, Napoleon offered to refrain from conquering the duchy if they agreed to let troops pass.
 After receiving no reply, he offered Ferdinand the island of Sardinia (which he did not control) in exchange for Parma.
 When he refused, Napoleon had French troops occupy Parma under General Jean-Baptiste Cervoni and forced Ferdinand to agree to the terms dictated by the French.
 Though Ferdinand and Maria Amalia were allowed to keep their titles, they were placed under French guard, and the duchy was ruled by French representatives and used for taxes to finance the French army.

-Under the Treaty of Lunéville in February 1801, the Duchy of Parma was annexed to a newly founded French puppet state, the Kingdom of Etruria, which was granted to the son of Amalia, married to an infanta of Spain, daughter of Napoleon's ally.
+Under the Treaty of Lunéville in February 1801, the Duchy of Parma was annexed to a newly founded French puppet state, the Kingdom of Etruria, which was granted to Louis, Amalia's eldest son, who was married to Infanta Maria Luisa of Spain, daughter of Napoleon's ally, Charles IV of Spain.
 Both Ferdinand and Maria Amalia opposed the treaty, and an agreement was reached that the duchy would not be occupied until Ferdinand's death.
 The new French governor of Parma, Jean-Andoche Junot, placed them under house arrest, and Maria Amalia reportedly feared for her husband's life.

 On 9 October 1802, Maria Amalia was appointed head of a regency council set up by the dying Ferdinand.
 Her official reign lasted only for a short time.
 On 22 October 1802, the French annexed the duchy and expelled her from Parma.
 Ferdinand was thought to have been poisoned; there were rumors claiming that Maria Amalia poisoned him to win back her former power, but also that he had been poisoned by the spies of Napoleon.